fluxcd/flagger/docs/gitbook/tutorials/canary-helm-gitops.md

 * Flagger runs the helm test before routing traffic to the canary service
 * Flagger starts the load test and runs the canary analysis
 * Based on the analysis result the canary deployment is promoted to production or rolled back
-* Flagger sends a Slack notification with the canary result
+* Flagger sends a Slack or MS Teams notification with the canary result

-If the canary fails, fix the bug, do another patch release eg `2.0.2` and the whole process will run again.
+If the canary fails, fix the bug, do another patch release eg `3.1.2` and the whole process will run again.

 A canary deployment can fail due to any of the following reasons: